vrindanayak/oauth2-proxy/docs/docs/configuration/auth.md

 1. Create new client in your Keycloak with **Access Type** 'confidental' and **Valid Redirect URIs** 'https://internal.yourcompany.com/oauth2/callback'
 2. Take note of the Secret in the credential tab of the client
 3. Create a mapper with **Mapper Type** 'Group Membership' and **Token Claim Name** 'groups'.
+Alternatively, one may create a mapper with **Mapper Type** 'User Realm Role' and **Token Claim Name** '<user-role>'
+4. Optionally, create a group in **Groups**.
+This step is not required if 'User Realm Role' mapper was created above.
+5. Ensure some (dummy) email is set to user(s) which shall be authorized access.
+Also, if the group was created in Step 4, ensure that user(s) have joined this created group (Users -> Groups tab -> Join <user_group> in Available Groups); else if 'User Realm Role' mapper was created in Step 3, ensure that the <user-role> is created in 'Roles' and this is assigned to the user (Users -> Role Mappings tab)

-Make sure you set the following to the appropriate url:
+Make sure you set the following to the appropriate values:

     --provider=keycloak
     --client-id=<client you have created>